lcpilling/lcpilling/README.md

 - 👯 I’m looking to collaborate!

-- 📷 Scanline photo from the cool R package by Chris Holmes https://github.com/cj-holmes/scanline
+- 📷 Photo from the cool {scanline} R package by Chris Holmes https://github.com/cj-holmes/scanline